CenturyLinkCloud/PublicKB/Servers/hyperscale-server-faq.md

 * Storage: Hyperscale storage is 100% SSD, instead of a mix of spindle/SSD.
 Consequently, users can expect different storage levels between Hyperscale and CenturyLink Cloud servers.
 * Advanced Tasks: Snapshots, Clone, Convert to Template and Archive features are not available on Hyperscale Instances.
-* Geographies: Hyperscale is only available in the SG1, NY1, IL1, CA3, GB3, UC1 & VA1 datacenters, with new locations coming online quarterly.
-Cloud servers, in contrast, can be deployed across 13 federated data centers
+* Geographies: Hyperscale is available in a limited subset of locations.
+Refer to our [Availability Matrix for a complete list](../General/centuryLink-cloud-feature-availability-matrix.md).
+Standard cloud servers, in contrast, can be deployed across 16 federated data centers

 **Q: Can I interact with and manage Hyperscale Servers the same as with regular servers?**